britram/rains-prototype/draft-trammell-rains-protocol.md

   can also be used outside the Shard.
-- P-Shards (or Probabilistic Shards) contain a data structure that can be used to demonstrate, within predictable bounds of false-negative probability, the non-existence of an Object for a subject name within a lexicographic range of subject names within a given zone in a given context.
+- P-Shards (or Probabilistic Shards) contain a data structure that can be used to demonstrate, within predictable bounds of false-negative probability, the nonexistence of an Object for a subject name within a lexicographic range of subject names within a given zone in a given context.
 They allow an efficiency-accuracy tradeoff for negative proofs.
 P-Shards are described in detail in {{p-shards}}